3. Hardware Setup¶

 - After manually copying assets to your OpenMV Cam’s internal flash drive please use the safety remove hardware feature before unplugging your OpenMV Cam (or not, the system won’t break if you ignore doing this).

 - Windows may ask to scan and fix the USB Flash Drive before mounting it.
 You can either say yes or no to this.
 Windows will generally only ask if the power was turned off on the the internal flash drive during a write.
 So, if Windows asks to scan and fix the drive then let it.

 - Finally, if you insert a micro-sd card into the micro-sd card slot on your OpenMV Cam the micro-sd card will replace the internal flash drive for all of the above.
-The OpenMV Cam supports micro-sd cards up to 32 GB in size.
-In particular, we support SD and SDHC micro-sd cards, but, not SDXC cards which are the ones larger than 32 GB.
-However, this is only because SDXC cards aren’t formatted using the FAT file system.
-If you format an SDXC card with FAT then it may work with the OpenMV Cam.
+The OpenMV Cam supports micro-sd cards up to 2 TB in size that are formatted with a FAT12, FAT16, FAT32, and ex-FAT filesystem.
+In particular, we support SD, SDHC, and SDXC micro-sd cards.
 Last, feel free to save pictures/video on a micro-sd card.
 Just don’t do this on your OpenMV Cam’s internal flash drive.